 -

-Massage helps maintain a productive range of motion.
+Massage helps maintain muscle movement and a productive range of motion.

 -